 The Bojana Church is located a little outside the city, which is also worth a visit if you are in Sofia.

-Sofia is therefore a good choice for those who want to explore the Balkans in more depth.
+Sofia is therefore a good choice for those who want to explore Eastern Europe in more depth.

 The beautiful and vibrant Andalusian capital of Seville offers a huge range of cultural, historical and gastronomic delights.
 It’s the perfect place to spend a few days in Andalusia, with all the charm and warm Mediterranean style that a tourist expects from Spain.
 It has many attractions, but the most important are the Plaza de Espana, the Torre del Oro, the Real Alcazar, the Cathedral with the Giralda and the Metropol Parasol.